You can cut down on sugars by eating fewer sweets, cakes and biscuits, and by avoiding sugary soft drinks and juice.

-Across a wide range of foods, however, including sweets, cakes, biscuits, chocolate, and some soft drinks and juice drinks, sugar is added.
+Not all sugars are the same.
+Sugars occur naturally in foods such as fruit and milk, and we don't need to cut down on these types of sugars.
+However, sugar is added to a wide range of foods, including sweets, cakes, biscuits, chocolate and some soft drinks and juice drinks.
 These are the sugary foods that we should aim to reduce in our diets.

 Why cut down on sugars?

 Evidence shows that most adults and children consume more sugar than is recommended as part of a healthy balanced diet.
-Sugar should make up less than 10% of the energy we get from food, but many of us eat far more than that, mostly in ‘discretionary’ foods and beverages such as soft drinks, energy drinks, fruit and vegetable juices, cordial, confectionary and cakes and muffins.
+Sugar should make up less than 10% of the kilojoules (energy) we get from food, but many of us eat far more than that, mostly in ‘discretionary’ foods and beverages such as soft drinks, energy drinks, fruit and vegetable juices, cordial, confectionary and cakes and muffins.

-To eat a healthy, balanced diet, we should eat these types of foods only occasionally, and get a majority of our calories from other kinds of foods, such as starchy foods, fruits and vegetables.
+To eat a healthy, balanced diet, we should eat these types of foods only occasionally, and get most of our kilojoules from other kinds of foods, such as starchy foods, fruits and vegetables.

-Sugary foods and drinks can also cause tooth decay, especially if you eat them between meals.
+Sugary foods and drinks can also cause tooth decay, especially if you eat or drink them between meals.
 The longer the sugary food is in contact with the teeth, the more damage it can cause.

 Tips to cut down on sugars

 For a healthy, balanced diet, cut down on foods and drinks that contain added sugars.

 These tips can help you cut down: